kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 <?php get_footer(); ?>
 ```
+### Create a new page

+Now we can create a page that follows the above template.
+We just select that template from the template dropdown and we make sure we add page to our menu in the menu part of the WordPress Admin.

-* Now edit `Portfolio Grid w Custom Posts` to use `Page Portfolio Grid Template`
+1. Name it `Portfolio Grid w Custom Posts`
+2. Set `parent` as `Sample Pages`
+3. Select `Page Portfolio Grid Template` as the template
-* See if you can add it to dropdown on our menu
+4. Add it to dropdown on our menu under Sample page
+5. Publish
-* View page and see if link works
+6. View page in browser to test if it works.

+## How do I change the default image sizes when uploaded.

+When a user uploads an image, WordPress saves the original image and also creates three other copies for thumbnail, medium and large image sizes.
+An administrator can adjust these sizes on this page.
+[Read More](http://www.wpbeginner.com/glossary/media-settings/)

 In `Settings > Media` _(Dashboard)_, change default size for thumbnails to be `260px` x `260px`

 ![screenshot](https://i.imgur.com/2aNHkcD.png)

+## Create a Single Portfolio Piece Page

+We have our portfolio team page and now we need the single page that will show each individual player.

+We need a new page because this will be a new layout that we want to look different from the other pages to highlight our players.

+* add this chunk of code **BELOW** the first `ROW`

+## WP_Query()

+This is a really cool WordPress class that gives you the ability to alter your result from the WordPress loop.
+Instead of pulling all posts from our database we only want to pull our portfolio pieces.
+To make this work we create a new instance of the WP_Query() class and pass it our `portfolio` post_type.
+Then we return our result which will hold an array of all the porfolio pieces (or in our example, all our players).

 `page-portfolio.php`

-* add this chunk of code below the 1st row

 ```php
  <div class="row">